A common misconception about R&D Tax Credits that you have to be profitable for them to be worthwhile. This isn’t true.

 Of course, this wouldn’t be HMRC if there weren’t a long list of caveats, as well as a big conceptual problem (I’ll save that one for the end).

-First of all, the government is planning to reintroduce a cap on the amount of cash that can be obtained via the “surrender” mechanism.
+First of all, the government is reintroducing a cap on the amount of cash that loss-making companies can obtain.

-The cap is expected to be set at 300% of a company’s PAYE and NI contribution (note that this includes the amounts paid on behalf of employees, strangely enough).
-This will mean that unprofitable companies which mostly employ subcontractors won’t actually be able to surrender much loss.
+The PAYE Cap will be set at 300% of a company’s PAYE and NI contribution (note that this includes the amounts paid on behalf of employees, strangely enough), plus a £20,000 buffer.

 The second caveat is that this is not cumulative with loss carried forward from earlier years.
 HMRC’s view is that R&D Tax Credits are applied first, and then the loss from earlier years is applied.